How to Start an S Corp in Minnesota

 Additional State Taxes

-The Minnesota Department of Revenue lists various miscellaneous taxes and regulations that your business may be responsible for based on your industry, number of employees, and location.
+The Minnesota Department of Revenue lists various miscellaneous taxes businesses may need to pay based on their industry, number of employees, and location.
+A few examples of these miscellaneous Minnesota taxes include:

-Check out the Minnesota Department of Revenue website for additional information.
+Visit the Minnesota Department of Revenue website for more information.

 Minnesota Local Taxes

-Local laws and taxes in Minneapolis differ from those in St. Paul.
-No matter where your business is located at within Minnesota, you will want to familiarize yourself with your local jurisdiction and determine how any local laws may impact your business taxes and daily operations.
+Local laws and taxes in Minneapolis differ from those in St. Peter.
+Regardless of your business’s location in Minnesota, you should familiarize yourself with your local jurisdiction to determine how any local laws may impact your business’s taxes and daily operations.

 Start a Minnesota S Corp FAQ